Skip to content

 If one of your requirements is to build a long-term partnership, ask this question to see if your prospective supplier is willing to build a long-term relationship with you.
 Find out if they have a vision for the future, with your company playing an important role.
 Do they see this future based on a partnership rather than just a series of deals to make money?
 Ultimately, the manufacturer/supplier relationship is at its best when a strategic partnership is formed.

-6. Do you have service level agreements?
+6. Do you have service-level agreements?

 Service level agreements (SLAs) are agreements or contracts with suppliers that define the service they must provide and the level of service they must deliver.
 An SLA also sets out responsibilities and priorities.
 SLAs are contractual obligations and can be used in any supplier contract where a service is being provided.
-Typically your supplier should provide an SLA that includes:

 • The type of service provided